-Road Safety Travel Time Implementation Summary road around 24%. safety benefits.
-Opuakaio Road between Kokotau Road and end of road The mean operating speed is expected to decrease by 8 km/h, resulting in a potential to reduce all injury crashes by around 24%.
-It is not expected that there will be any material changes in travel time based on the short length of changed speed limit. \$400 The costs of implementation are outweighed by the safety benefits.
+Road Safety Travel Time Implementation Summary between Kokotau Road and end of road to decrease by 8 km/h, resulting in a potential to reduce all injury crashes by around 24%. material changes in travel time based on the short length of changed speed limit. implementation are outweighed by the safety benefits.
 Hoeke Road between Belvedere Road and end of road The mean operating speed is expected to decrease resulting in a potential to reduce crashes.
 It is expected that there will be an increase in travel time of 27 seconds for each vehicle and an estimated increase of 219 hours for all traffic over a year. \$400 The costs of implementation and the slower travel time are outweighed by the safety benefits.
+Perrys Road between East Taratahi Road and Cornwall Road The mean operating speed is expected to decrease resulting in a potential to reduce crashes.
+It is expected that there will be an increase in travel time of 20 seconds for each vehicle and an estimated increase of 225 hours for all traffic over a year. \$800 The costs of implementation and the slower travel time are outweighed by the safety benefits.